 As at July 2013, this subregion supports two threatened ecological communities, four Declared Rare Flora (DRF), 35 Priority One Flora, 37 Priority Two Flora, 81 Priority Three Flora and 13 Priority Four Flora.

 Vegetation of the Gascoyne is predominantly chenopod and Acacia shrublands and woodlands, however many other vegetation types can be found within this region.
 Much of the Gascoyne region can be described as the ‘mulga zone’.
 The natural vegetation of this region consists of Spinifex (Triodia), Wattle (Acacia) and Poverty Bush (Eremophila) shrub varieties.

 Along the subregion’s rivers and adjacent floodplains a number of eucalypt varieties grow along with Paperbarks (Cadjeputs).
 On the alluvial flats shrubs of Bluebush (Maireana) and Saltbush (Atriplex) species are present.
 In coastal areas Mangroves grow.
 The hardpan plains support open mulga woodlands and scrub, the ranges are dominated by Eremophila shrublands and the salt lakes are characterised by succulent steppes.

 The Gascoyne contains two IBRA sub-regions: Carnarvon and Gascoyne.
-To read more about IBRA subregions, and to access the Australian Government’s detailed descriptions of each, visit the Department of the Environment and Energy.
+To read more about IBRA subregions, visit the Department of the Environment and Energy.